suncoast-devs/handbook/lessons/css-responsive/building-html-css-mobile-first.md

   }
 }

-/* When wider than 700 pxels but less than 1000px we will add the word `Email:` before the team member name */
+/* When wider than 700 pixels but less than 1000px we will add the word `Email:` before the team member name */
 @media all and (max-width: 1000px) and (min-width: 700px) {
   aside ul li a:before {
     content: "Email: ";